gpbl/react-day-picker/website/docs/api/variables/selectmultiplecontext.md

 The SelectMultiple context shares details about the selected days when in multiple selection mode.

-Access this context via the [useSelectMultiple](../functions/useselectmultiple.md) hook.
+Access this context from the [useSelectMultiple](../functions/useselectmultiple.md) hook.